Skip navigation

 Before using dihydroergotamine nasal spray,

 • some medications should not be taken with dihydroergotamine nasal spray.
-Other medications may cause dosing changes or extra monitoring when taken with dihyroergotamine nasal spray.
+Other medications may cause dosing changes or extra monitoring when taken with dihydroergotamine nasal spray.
 Make sure you have discussed any medications you are currently taking or plan to take before using dihydroergotamine nasal spray with your doctor and pharmacist.
 Before starting, stopping, or changing any medications while using dihydroergotamine nasal spray, please get the advice of your doctor or pharmacist.

-• tell your doctor if you have a family history of heart disease and if you have or have ever had high blood pressure; high cholesterol; diabetes; Raynaud's disease (a condition that affects the fingers and toes); any disease that affects your circulation or arteries; sepsis (a severe infection of the blood); surgery on your heart or blood vessels; a heart attack; or kidney, liver, lung, or heart disease.
-Your doctor may tell you not to take dihydroergotamine.
+• tell your doctor if you have a family history of heart disease and if you have or have ever had high cholesterol; diabetes; Raynaud's disease (a condition that affects the fingers and toes); or lung disease.

 • if you are having surgery, including dental surgery, tell the doctor or dentist that you are using dihydroergotamine.